garethltm/obsibrain/INFOSYS303 - Solutions Architecture/Enterprise Architecture.md

 3. The influence to implement enterprise-wide [[AGILE]] methodologies to accelerate product deployments & connect siloed organizational groups
 4. A clear survey of an enterprise to extend data-driven findings to business leaders in order to prioritize investments and transformational strategies
 5. Standardized processes help enterprises not only change for the better but become better at change itself
-- If established correctly $\rightarrow$ can add value to organizations through:
+6. If established correctly $\rightarrow$ can add value to organizations through:
 	1. enhanced processes
 	2. efficiency
 	3. decision-making
-- However, its adoption is limited due to challenges
+	However, its adoption is limited due to challenges
+7. More effective strategic decision-making by C-Level executives
 ## Challenges
 - Ambiguous starting points, implementation & governance gaps & the need for ongoing innovation pose obstacles to successful [[Enterprise Architecture]] programs.